Welfare Reform and Universal Credit

 For more information on eligibility and how to claim please check the Universal Credit guidance.

 In 2013 the Government introduced a benefit cap setting a limit on the total amount of benefit that most people aged 16 to 64 can get.
-From 7 November 2016 the cap amount and the benefits that are affected by the cap have changed.
+From 7 November 2016 the cap amount and the benefits that are affected by the cap changed.
 For more information please check the benefits cap guidance.
 If you think you will be affected, the benefit cap calculator can give you an estimate of how much your benefit might be capped.